exosphere-project/exosphere/docs/contributor-skills.md

-# Contributor skills
+# Exosphere Contributor Skills

-Note: You don't need all the skills mentioned below to start contributing to Exosphere.
+You don't need all the skills mentioned below to start contributing to Exosphere.
 We aim to create a welcoming environment where people can learn by doing.

-## Areas with corresponding skills requirements
+## Areas of Exosphere with Relevant Skills

 | Skill↓   \|  Area→  | User interface | Instance configuration | OpenStack interactions | Browser tests | Documentation |
 |---------------------|----------------|------------------------|------------------------|---------------|---------------|